irmen/prog8/docs/source/programming.rst

 can't be used as *identifiers* elsewhere.
 You can't make a variable, block or subroutine with the name ``byte`` for instance.

-It's possible to assign an array to another array; this will overwrite all elements in the target array with those in the source array.
-The number and types of elements have to match for this to work!
+It is possible to assign an array (variable or array literal) to another array; this will overwrite all elements in the target array with those in the source array.
+The number of elements in the arrays and the data types have to match.
-For large arrays this is a slow operation because every element is copied over.
-It should probably be avoided.
+For large arrays this is a slow operation because all values are copied over.

 Using the ``in`` operator you can easily check if a value is present in an array,
 example: ``if choice in [1,2,3,4] {....}``